DrowArrow/Disable-Ctrl-F-in-Farever/README.md

 # Introduction
-This AutoHotkey script is designed to disable "Ctrl + F" when Farever is the active window (allowing you to keep using ctrl + f in other applications without any issue while the script is running.)
+This AutoHotkey script is designed to disable `ctrl + f` when Farever is the active window (allowing you to keep using `ctrl + f` in other applications without any issue while the script is running.)

 ## Releases
 there are two releases currently for this project